 I love all aspects of my work, and the end of the Spring season is the perfect time to reflect on what’s happened and what’s to come – and to share those reflections with you.
 Here’s what I’ve been thinking as summer kicks into high gear:

-I gave a short talk titled, “How to Buy a Diamond Like a Pro”.
+I recently gave a short talk titled, “How to Buy a Diamond Like a Pro”.
 The idea was to show my audience how to buy a diamond like a dealer in order to get the best quality jewel at the best price.

 I gave my audience two key secrets I want to share with you: